zhaoyul/aposd-vs-clean-code/README.md

 I agree that dividing up code into relatively small units ("modular design") is one of the most important ways to reduce the amount of information a programmer has to keep in their mind at once.
-The idea, of course, is to take a complex chunk of functionality and encapsulate it in a separate function with a simple interface.
-Developers can then harness the functionality of the function (or read code that invokes the function) without learning the details of how the function is implemented; they only need to learn its interface.
-The best functions are those that provide a lot of functionality but have a very simple interface: they replace a large cognitive load (reading the detailed implementation) with a much smaller cognitive load (learning the interface).
-I call these functions "deep".
+The idea, of course, is to take a complex chunk of functionality and encapsulate it in a separate method with a simple interface.
+Developers can then harness the methodality of the method (or read code that invokes the method) without learning the details of how the method is implemented; they only need to learn its interface.
+The best methods are those that provide a lot of functionality but have a very simple interface: they replace a large cognitive load (reading the detailed implementation) with a much smaller cognitive load (learning the interface).
+I call these methods "deep".

 However, like most ideas in software design, decomposition can be taken too far.
-As functions get smaller and smaller there is less and less benefit to further subdivision.
+As methods get smaller and smaller there is less and less benefit to further subdivision.
 The amount of functionality hidden behind each interface drops, while the interfaces often become more complex.
 I call these interfaces "shallow": they don't help much in terms of reducing what the programmer needs to know.
-Eventually, the point is reached where someone using the function needs to understand every aspect of its implementation.
-Such functions are usually pointless.
+Eventually, the point is reached where someone using the method needs to understand every aspect of its implementation.
+Such methods are usually pointless.

 Another problem with decomposing too far is that it tends to result in *entanglement*.
-Two functions are entangled (or "conjoined" in APOSD terminology) if, in order to understand how one of them works internally, you also need to read the code of the other.
-If you've ever found yourself flipping back and forth between the implementations of two functions as you read code, that's a red flag that the functions might be entangled.
-Entangled functions are hard to read because the information you need to have in your head at once isn't all in the same place.
-Entangled functions can usually be improved by combining them so that all the code is in one place.
+Two methods are entangled (or "conjoined" in APOSD terminology) if, in order to understand how one of them works internally, you also need to read the code of the other.
+If you've ever found yourself flipping back and forth between the implementations of two methods as you read code, that's a red flag that the methods might be entangled.
+Entangled methods are hard to read because the information you need to have in your head at once isn't all in the same place.
+Entangled methods can usually be improved by combining them so that all the code is in one place.

-The advice in *Clean Code* on method length is so extreme that it encourages programmers to create teeny-tiny functions that suffer from both shallow interfaces and entanglement.
-Setting arbitrary numerical limits such as 2-4 lines in a function and a single line in the body of an `if` or `while` statement exacerbates this problem.
+The advice in *Clean Code* on method length is so extreme that it encourages programmers to create teeny-tiny methods that suffer from both shallow interfaces and entanglement.
+Setting arbitrary numerical limits such as 2-4 lines in a method and a single line in the body of an `if` or `while` statement exacerbates this problem.

 **UB**

 To be clear, the book sets no such arbitrary limits.
 On page 13 I make clear that the recommendations in the book have worked well for me, but might not work for others.
 I claim no final authority, nor even any absolute "rightness".
 They are offered for consideration.

-As for the 2-4 line limit, on page 34 I was describing a program that Kent Beck and I wrote together in 1999; and _that_ program consisted of functions that were 2-4 lines.
-I thought that was remarkable because it was Swing program, and Swing programs tend to have very long functions.
-At the end of that paragraph I strongly recommended that size by saying "that's how short your functions should be!"
+As for the 2-4 line limit, on page 34 I was describing a program that Kent Beck and I wrote together in 1999; and _that_ program consisted of methods that were 2-4 lines.
+I thought that was remarkable because it was Swing program, and Swing programs tend to have very long methods.
+At the end of that paragraph I strongly recommended that size by saying "that's how short your methods should be!"

 **JOHN:**